CSharpBasicsHristoKirov/CSharpHomework/README.md

 1. Install [Visual Studio][4] and [MSDN Library Documentation][5].<br>
 2. Describe the class `System.Console`.<br>
 3. Describe the method  `System.Console.WriteLine()`.<br>
-4. Compile and run a program via the console.<br>
+4. Compile and run a program using the Command Line Interface.<br>
 5. "Добър Ден!".<br>
 6. First and last name.<br>
 7. Print `1, 101, 1001`.<br>